naildown/restify-auth/README.md

 });
 ```

-2. Login with correct user, the server will send the token.
+2. Login with correct user, you can get the token in the "authorization" header.
 ```
 $ curl -i -s -X POST -d user=tester -l "http://127.0.0.1:9001/login" HTTP/1.1 200 OK